uwimonacs/ylp-website/README.md

 ### Phase 6 (March 1 - March 15) - Launch & Promotion
 - Officially launch the website and promote it through university channels.

-## Conclusion
-This website will be a dynamic platform that reflects the talent and innovation of UMCS members, while promoting collaboration and providing valuable resources.